Ehnvik/Pokemon-Memory-Game/README.md

 * I have tested playing this game on Chrome, Firefox and Safari.
 * I confirm that the fonts and colors are easy to read for the user.
 * I confirm that the game result are always correct.
-* I confirm that the game looks good and works on all standards size screens using devtools toggle device toolbar.
+* I confirm that the game looks good and works on all standards screen sizes using the devtools toggle device toolbar.
 * I have run the website through lighthouse in devtool.
 The overall result is good.
 The game gets a lower score in performance because of all the images used in the game.

 ![lighthouse](https://user-images.githubusercontent.com/87748379/134982405-bd277eac-3767-49a6-926c-9494734efa7b.JPG)